Catherine22/Frontend-Development/README.md

 -   Using web-safe fonts, or you will need to import extra font resources.
 [Link](https://www.w3schools.com/cssref/css_websafe_fonts.asp).
 E.g.
     -   Serif font has edges
     -   Sans serif font is flat, looks neater and more modern.
 -   You could embed fonts, for example, [google fonts](https://https://fonts.google.com/).
-E.g.
-    -   Roboto

 In your HTML file